-Over the years, states have passed their own version of the UDTPA, offering plaintiffs enhanced remedies.
+Over the years, states have passed their own versions of the UDTPA, offering plaintiffs enhanced remedies.
 The mandatory or discretionary award of attorneys' fees to prevailing plaintiffs has redistributed power in this type of litigation.
 In California, for example, a consumer is awarded reasonable attorneys' fees when the benefit is conferred upon the public, the financial burden of private enforcement makes an award appropriate, and the fees should not be paid out of the recovery.
 See Cal.
 Civ.
 Proc.
-Code § 1021.5; In addition, there is a provision for consumers for claims under the Cal.
-Consumers Legal Remedies Act, Cal Civil Code § 1780(d).
-Under Florida's UDTPA, however, attorneys' fees may be awarded to the prevailing party.
+Code § 1021.5.
+In addition, there is a provision for consumers for claims under the California Consumers Legal Remedies Act; Cal.
+Civil Code § 1780(d).
+Under Florida's UDTPA, attorneys' fees may be awarded to the prevailing party.
 The court, however, has discretion to award fees to either side.
 See Mandel v.
 Decorator's Mart, Inc., 965 So.2d 311 (Fla.
-Dist.
+4th DCA 2007).
+Some states even go so far as to allow the amount of attorneys' fees awarded to be determined by the jury.
+See Thorsen v.
+Durkin Development, LLC, 20 A.3d 7007 (Conn App.
 Ct.
-App.
-2007).
-Some states even go so far as to allow the amount of attorney fees awarded to be determined by the jury.
-See Thorsen v.
-Durkin Development, LLC, 129 Conn.App.
-68 (2011).
+2011).
 Attorneys' fees are also recoverable by a party successfully seeking injunctive relief for a UDTPA violation.
 See Airflo A/C & Heating v.
 Pagan, 929 So.
-2d 739 (Fla.App.
-2006).
+2d 739 (Fla.
+2d DCA 2006).